sharabhshukla/BendersLib/docs/source/tutorials/cbd.rst

 Original Problem
 --------------------------------------------

-Combinatorial Benders Decomposition (CBD) [1]_ extends the classical Benders framework to problems where fixing the complicating variables results in a subproblem that is itself can be a combinatorial optimization problem.
+The Combinatorial Benders Decomposition (CBD) [1]_ extends the classical Benders framework to problems where fixing the complicating variables results in a subproblem that is itself can be a combinatorial optimization problem.
 This is in contrast to classical Benders, where the subproblem is a LP.
 Consider a MILP of the form: